 The pilot will consist of two randomized cohorts, each with a minimum of 142 participants, with the first cohort receiving services for six months, followed by the second cohort receiving services for an additional six months.
 Additionally, the bill allows for potential grocery support for other members of the covered individuals' households, depending on funding availability.

-A report detailing health outcomes, cost-effectiveness, impacts on food insecurity, and other individual or household benefits will be submitted to the General Assembly three months after the pilot program's conclusion.
-This section shall sunset and the pilot program shall expire on July 1, 2027.
+The Executive Office of Health and Human Services (EOHHS) is tasked with ensuring maximum federal financial participation for the program and is authorized to pursue a Medicaid 1115 demonstration waiver request if necessary.
+A report detailing health outcomes, cost-effectiveness, impacts on food insecurity, and other individual or household benefits will be submitted to the General Assembly three months after the pilot's conclusion.